MessaoudiLab/RNA-Seq-Analysis/SystemPipeR/README.md

 - ".Batchjobs.R" and "slurm.tmpl" are required for submitting jobs to the cluster.
 Copy these files exactly as it is written in the examples provided.

-- "tophat.param" is required for defining alignment parameters.
+- "tophat.param" or "hisat2.param" is required for defining alignment parameters depending on whether you use tophat or hisat2 for alignment.
 Change the GTF and FASTA reference genome information in this file (line 8 and 14, respectively).
 Everything else will be the same

 - targets.txt outlines the experimental design.
 See example as a guideline.
   - $Filename lists the absolute pathway to fastq file,